thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-nodesconfig.md

 ---
-title: [Parameters of the `nodes.config` file]
+title: [Parameters of the nodes.config file]
 last_updated: [10/22/2019]
-summary: "Learn the parameters of the `nodes.config` file to install  your super micro computer."
+summary: "Learn the parameters of the nodes.config file to install  your super micro computer."
 sidebar: mydoc_sidebar
-permalink: /appliance/super-micro-computer/parameters-nodes-config.html
+permalink: /:collection/:path.html
 ---

 {: id="using-nodes.config"}